davoodwadi/video-silence-detection/README.md

 # Instructions

 1. Copy the code into your computer.
-    1. Clone this repository into your computer:
+    1. Clone this repository:

             git clone https://github.com/davoodwadi/video-silence-detection.git

     2. Or download it as a zip file and extract it.

-2. Install the python required libraries with `pip`:
+2. Install the required python libraries with `pip`:

         pip install -r requirements.txt